Q’eswachaka Inca Bridge Tour — Full Day

 (1) Cultural travelers who already did the famous archaeological circuit.
 If you’ve done Sacred Valley, Machu Picchu, and Cusco City Tour, you’ve seen what the Incas built.
 Q’eswachaka shows you what they still do — the only Inca engineering tradition that has continued uninterrupted for 500+ years, practiced by direct descendants of the original builders.

 (2) UNESCO Intangible Cultural Heritage seekers.
 UNESCO inscribed “the knowledge, skills and rituals associated with the annual renewal of the Q’eswachaka bridge” as Intangible Cultural Heritage of Humanity in 2013.
 Only 700+ traditions worldwide hold this designation — and very few are this accessible to tourists.
-The bridge is the rare living UNESCO site.
+The bridge is a rare living UNESCO site.

 (3) History enthusiasts interested in Inca engineering.
 The Q’eswachaka is one of approximately 200 rope bridges the Incas built across their Qhapaq Ñan road network.
 After the Spanish conquest, all the others fell into disrepair.
 This is the only one continuously maintained for 500+ years — a remarkable act of cultural continuity by communities who chose to preserve ancestral knowledge that the colonial government tried to replace with stone bridges.